sublee/trueskill/docs/index.rst

 .. note::

    When winners have a much lower rating than losers, :meth:`TrueSkill.rate` will raise :exc:`FloatingPointError`.
-In this case, you need higher floating-point precision.
+In this case, you will need higher floating-point precision.
 The mpmath library offers flexible floating-point precision.
 You can solve the problem with mpmath as a backend and higher precision setting.